 No, this is not an attempt to save money.
-The same amount of funding and amount and types of staff resource will be available, but it will be distributed differently and more responsively.
-Students involved in the Union Officer Committee and the subcommittees will continue to have access to funding, training and identified suitable staff support from across the Students' Union staff team.
+The same amount of funding and staff resource will be available, but it will be distributed differently.
+Students involved in the Union Officer Committee and the subcommittee will continue to have access to funding, training and staff support.